 It also contains details regarding our passing of your email address to our review processing partner, reviews.co.uk.

 This privacy notice is divided into the following sections:

 This website is operated by Replacement Keys Ltd. We are a limited company registered under company number 11908101 in England and Wales.
 We collect, use and are responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union and the United Kingdom and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+We are responsible as ‘controller’ of that personal information for the purposes of applicable laws.

 This privacy notice relates to your use of our website, replacementkeys.co.uk, and any orders you place with us.

-We share your email address and username with our email service providers, Google Suite and Amazon SES.
+We share your email address and username with our email service providers

-Some of those third party recipients may be based outside the European Economic Area — for further information including on how we safeguard your personal data when this occurs, see Transfer of your information out of the EEA.
+Some of those third party recipients may be based outside the United Kingdom — for further information including on how we safeguard your personal data when this occurs, see Transfer of your information out of the UK.

 We will share personal information with law enforcement or other authorities if requested in accordance with applicable law.